 Public Access Defibrillators

-For schools that would like assistance with purchasing an AED, the Department for Education has negotiated an arrangement with NHS Supply Chain to enable the purchase of AEDs which meet a certain minimum specification at a discount.
+For schools that would like assistance with purchasing an AED, the Department for Education has negotiated an arrangement with NHS Supply Chain to buy certain AEDs at a discount.
 View the Department of Education AED guide for schools * guide for more details.

-We recommend that PADs are placed in an area with a large footfall e.g. a Public Telephone Box, outside a Public House, outside a Village Hall or Community Centre.
+We recommend that Public Access Defibrillators are placed in an area with a large footfall e.g. a Public Telephone Box, outside a Pub, Village Hall or Community Centre.
 The options are endless.
-Please call us on 01869 365 000 and ask for the Defibrillator Team if you have any queries.
+Please call us on 01869 365 000 and ask for the Defibrillator Team or email defib@scas.nhs.uk if you have any queries.

-Please note that all Defibrillators need to be checked regularly to ensure that they are functional on an ongoing basis.
-Please see our Guardian Checklist * for the types of checks you will need to carry out.
+All defibrillators need to be checked regularly to ensure that they are functional on an ongoing basis.
+Please see our Guardian Checklist for the types of checks you will need to carry out.

 Registering your defibrillator

-To complete your registration, please make sure you have the following information about your defibrillator to hand:
+To complete your registration, you’ll need the following information about your defibrillator:

 • The full address and location of the defibrillator (including any extra details such as ‘on the 3rd floor by the photocopier’)